aurorasmiles/WorldGuardDocs/source/developer/dependency.rst

 Within major versions (5.x, 6.x, 7.x), WorldGuard's API is extremely stable.
 Deprecation tends to occur over a period of at least 3 months, but more typically over at 6 months.

 Currently, we recommend that you use some recent version of 7.x.
-The API had a partial overhaul in 6.x to fix some long-standing problems without breaking a significant amount of backwards compatibility, with more changes occurring in 7.x.
+The API had a partial overhaul in 6.x to fix some long-standing problems without breaking a significant amount of backwards compatibility.
+Version 7.x has a large refactoring to reduce platform dependence and add Minecraft 1.13 compatibility.

 Build Script Dependency
 =======================

 If you compile your plugin or mod using something like `Maven <https://maven.apache.org/>`_ or `Gradle <https://www.gradle.org/>`_ (which you should!), you will need to add WorldGuard to the list of dependencies.
 You can find WorldGuard's artifacts in sk89q's Maven repository.

+Note that some :doc:`objects that WorldGuard uses <native-objects>` come from WorldEdit.
+If you need to use those directly, you should also add WorldEdit as a compilation dependency.

 * Maven repository: ``http://maven.sk89q.com/repo/``
 * Artifacts: ``com.sk89q.worldguard:worldguard-core:VERSION`` and ``com.sk89q.worldguard:worldguard-legacy:VERSION`` (where VERSION is your desired version of WorldGuard)